ElektraInitiative/libelektra/doc/decisions/holes.md

 ## Considered Alternatives

 - data structure is always complete
-- to not allow "directory values" or "directory meta data"
+- to not allow "directory values" or "directory metadata"

 ## Decision